This article was last updated by on

 East-facing window welcomes dappled sunlight, which is crucial to prevent leaning Fiddle Leaf Fig.

-• If your plant starts leaning during winter, place it near a south-facing window, but ensure direct sunlight doesn’t distress the foliage.
+• Place it near a curtained south-facing window, but ensure direct sunlight doesn’t distress the leaves.

-• Use drapes or curtains to protect the leaves from blazing sunlight.
+• Employ drapes or curtains to protect the leaves from blazing sunlight.

-• When the sunshine is scarce, use artificial grow lights for 10-12 hours, alternating with equal light and dark regimes.
+• Use artificial grow lights for 10-12 hours, with equal light and dark regimes during gloomy days.

 3. Inadequate Fertilizer

-Improper fertilization results in nutrient deficiency and a weaker, leaning Fiddle Leaf Fig.
+Improper fertilization results in nutrient deficiency and a weak, leaning Fiddle Leaf Fig.

-Even if you timely fertilize your plant, the soil loses the nutrients if you have forgone repotting.
+Even if you fertilize your plant in time, the soil loses the nutrients if you forgo repotting.

 Image shows the production of new leaves in Fiddle Leaf Fig